Inner-Tube Water Polo Regulations

 V. Contact with Other Players: Players are to have NO bodily contact with each other.
-Penalties will result in all of the following cases: (Note: this list is not exclusive).
+Penalties will result in all of the following cases: (Note: this list is not exhaustive).

 • Holding, riding, hitting, or jumping on another player or their inner tube.